 In Clint Eastwood's 1982 movie Honkytonk Man, his character meets Bob Wills (played by Johnny Gimble, an original Texas Playboy), who is recording in a rural Texas studio with other former band members.

 In 2011 the Texas Legislature adopted a resolution designating western swing as the official "State Music of Texas".
 Western swing lives on today in Turkey, Texas during the last weekend in April for Bob Wills Day Festivities, a 4 day immersion into Texas Playboy history where you can tour the Bob Wills Museum, attend multiple concerts featuring the greatest Western Swing bands.
-Join us on November 12-14 of 2020 to celebrate the 90th Anniversary of the birth of this great dance music at our inaugural "Cowtown Birthplace of Western Swing Festival" on November 14, 2020 at Fort Worth's historic Stagecoach Ballroom.
+Join us on November 12-14 of 2020 to celebrate the 90th Anniversary of the birth of this great dance music at our inaugural "Cowtown Birthplace of Western Swing Festival" in Fort Worth's Historic National Hall.